 Aim

-At Routeways our aim is simple - to grow a sustainable charity where we improve the quality of life of people and where people
+At Routeways our aim is simple - to grow a sustainable charity where we improve the quality of life of people and their life

 1.